KCMac89/Encryption_Trainer/README.md

 ## Usage

-After installing the program, either use  the created shortcuts or find the ***.exe*** file to run it. you can use the GUI to navigate to the relevant sections.
+After installing the program, either use  the created shortcuts or find the ***.exe*** file to run it.
+You can use the GUI to navigate to the relevant sections.
 This program has the following sections:

 1. File Encryption